Related ToolsChatgpt

 • GPT-4o: Baseline (still hallucinates, especially on obscure topics)

-What I noticed in practice: The benchmarks align with real-world usage.
+In practice: The benchmarks align with real-world usage.
 GPT-5’s reasoning improvements are most apparent when tasks require multi-step logic or handling edge cases.
 For straightforward questions, both models perform similarly.

 Migration Guide: Switching from GPT-4o to GPT-5